DarrenCNLee/Huffman-Encoder-and-Decoder/asgn2/README.md

 		Contains math function implementations

 	mathlib-test.c
-		Contains main() porgram and serves as a test harness for math library, supports -asctl as getopt() options
+		Contains main() program and serves as a test harness for math library, supports -asctl as getopt() options

 	Makefile
 		Contains directives to build and compile program